 What is Matcha Tea?

-Furthermore, it’s true that in tea-drinking societies such as Japan, much lower levels of heart and cardiovascular disease are reported.
+It’s true that in tea-drinking societies such as Japan, much lower levels of heart and cardiovascular disease are reported.
 This has been linked to their tea-drinking culture, as natural tea leaves are often used and benefited from in tea drinking ceremonies going back centuries.

-While green tea isn’t as deeply studied as we’d wish it to be, the evidence is undeniable - those who regularly drink green tea on average suffer less from the consequences of a bad diet, and are less likely to suffer from cardiovascular difficulties.
+While green tea isn’t as deeply studied as we’d wish it to be, the evidence is undeniable.
+Those who regularly drink green tea on average suffer less from the consequences of a bad diet, and are less likely to suffer from cardiovascular difficulties.